rynr/ESP8266_WifiButton/README.md

 This code is meant to be put into an [ESP8266](https://de.wikipedia.org/wiki/ESP8266).
-It should send a message to a central service that to do with the information.
+It should send a message to a central service that can decide on what to do with the information.

 Sequence
 --------